silentshade/rails-browscap/README.md

     Parent=Image Crawlers
     Browser=Gallery Grabber

 makes the current version of browscap choke.
-Remove it until browscap is fixed.
+I have monkey patched browscap so you should be fine.

 Also Line 5228